Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-1-new-years-resolutions.html.markdown

 Also be understanding that they don't think the way you do.
 Show them that you don't think they are selfish or they don't care, but show them that it’s completely normal not to do everything they can to solve the climate crisis, because we act like people around us, and if we see other people not changing their lives, it's difficult to understand what that means for the climate crisis.
 But if you show that you understand that they don’t get it yet, but they would if they knew, you are more likely to reach them.

+>  "Many say, I can't talk about the climate crisis because I get frustrated and angry.
+That's the worst thing you can do because people shut down."

 Also, ask questions and listen to their answers.
 I've been surprised to understand how little most people think about this.
 When people say they don’t want to give up flying it’s not because they don’t care, it’s because they don’t realise how important it is to do it.

 Of course, we want political solutions but if we are to solve the climate crisis, we can’t just force people to do it, we have to get people to care about it and want to solve it.
 It’s not possible to reach everyone, but there are so many people out there who would do everything in their power to solve the climate crisis if they knew this isn't something that will happen to someone else in the distant future, it will affect us and the people we know.
 I really think that more people would fight for the climate if they understood this.

 #### Flight Free UK:

 So, the message is, get out there and talk to people, and try and have those climate conversations.
 You might be surprised at the responses you receive.
 Thanks to Maja for speaking to us.
 We hope you enjoyed hearing what she had to say and are inspired to make a New Year’s resolution.

-Could you dare to be socially inconvenient and start having climate conversations?
+#### Could you dare to be socially inconvenient and start having climate conversations?
 Could your resolution be to take the flight free 2020 pledge?

 *Listen to the full interview on our [podcast](https://flightfree.co.uk/podcast/) page.*